 In September 2019, the Michigan Department of Health and Human Services (MDHHS) announced the release of the 2020-2023, Mother Infant Health & Equity Improvement Plan (MIHEIP).

-This work follows several Infant Mortality Plans, building off years of successful work across Michigan, and addressing the gaps which have persistently left behind the most vulnerable groups of women and infants across our state.
+The MIHEIP Integrates interventions across the maternal-infant dyad promoting a holistic approach to care that encompasses health and wellbeing for both mom and baby, building off years of successful work across Michigan, and addressing the gaps which have persistently left behind the most vulnerable groups of women and infants across our state.

-Women of color are more likely to die from pregnancy-related causes than White women.
-Infants born to women of color are more likely to die before they reach their first birthday.
-(Source: MDHHS, Division for Vital Records and Health Statistics, 2018)
+Disparities that show up in every facet of maternal and infant health are rooted in long standing systemic inequities, often based on race.
+Women of color are more likely to die from pregnancy-related causes than White women, and infants born to women of color are more likely to die before they reach their first birthday.